LouisMazel/maz-ui/packages/docs/docs/components/maz-input-number.md

 ---
-description: MazInputNumber is a stand-alone component replaces the standard html input text and format the text enter according with the currency provided
+description: MazInputNumber is a stand-alone component replaces the standard html input text and format the number according with the locale provided
 ---

 # MazInputNumber